winitzki/scall/tutorial/programming_dhall.md

   )
 ```

 TODO finish the code for depth and run both size and depth on an example tree

+One may notice that the implementations of `size` and `depth` are actually the same code.

 TODO express this via Traversable instances for F, use F {} Natural -> Natural as type signature